belle2/basf2/analysis/doc/RestOfEvent.rst

 Load ROE as a particle
 ----------------------

-It is possible to load ROE as a particle, which can be manipulated as all other particles in ``basf2``:
+It is possible to load ROE as a particle, which can be manipulated as any other particle in ``basf2``:

 ::